penchord/web/project_pages/stroke_geograpgy.md

 ### OPTIMIST (OPTimising IMplementation of Ischaemic Stroke Thrombectomy)

-The OPTIMIST project (running 2021-2026) combines a clinical trial and modelling to assess the benefit and feasibility of pre-hospital selection of patients for direct conveyance to a combined thrombolysis/thrombectomy centre (which provides more rapid thrombectomy, but as the cost of delayed thrombolysis).
+The OPTIMIST project (running 2021-2026) combines a clinical trial and modelling to assess the benefit and feasibility of pre-hospital selection of patients for direct conveyance to a combined thrombolysis/thrombectomy centre (which provides more rapid thrombectomy, but at the cost of delayed thrombolysis).

 ### MUSTER (Modelling mobile stroke Units for Stroke Treatment Equity and Resources)